Monday, August 22, 2022

 ‘Went back inside,’ put in Faye.
 ‘Sleeper.’

 ‘We’re pretty sure,’ said Cam, ‘that Fen’s sound was not live on the recording.
 What we do know beyond a doubt from the police report, shots etc., was that two people were in that ditch after a tyre blowout, the Passat had slewed one wheel into the ditch.
 Here’s the photo … new Tom in the ditch, no?
-So who was footwell?’
+What’s the fly in the ointment though?’

 ‘Braids went rogue.’

 ‘We think so.
-New Tom was not new at all, he’s one of the shadow string pullers, they call him Antony …’
+New Tom was not new at all, he’s one of the shadow string pullers for them, they call him Antony …’

 ‘Don’t tell me …’